francabrera/hume/packages/hume-app/README.md

 - `path` (string) - Path to the app sources.
 To bootstrap (configure models, datasources and middleware) the app with some different setup than `hume-app` the one.
 Probably you should pass `__dirname` here.
 - `opts` (object) - Optional parameters. (default: {})
-  - `name` (string) - Identifier of the microservice for logging, monitoring, etc. If `path` is passed is's gathered from the main app package.json file name. (default: "hume-app")
+  - `auth` (boolean) - To fisable authentication. (default: false)
   - `noHttp` (boolean) - To re-use only the LoopBack models.
 The Redis cache is disabled and the HTTP server is not started. (default: false)
-  - `auth` (boolean) - To fisable authentication. (default: false)
   - `cache` (object) - Model caching options, disabled if `noHttp` enabled:
     - `disabled` (boolean) - To disable it. (default: false)
     - `methods` (object) - Methods to cache.
 The keys represent the model name and the value is a string of arrays with the method names, ie: `{ cat: ["find"] }`. (default: {})